m-chaturvedi/undupes/README.md

 Keeping all the files in `/opt`makes it easy to remove `undupes`.
 In order to remove it you could just do: `rm -rf /opt/undupes-<version> /usr/local/bin/undupes`

-I have not tested on the `rpm` based distros.
+We have not tested on the `rpm` based distros.
 Since there are almost no library dependencies which are a prerequisite, you should able to build from source for the `rpm` based distros.

 # Building from source